PasqualeCelani/BioWallet/README.md

 * **Possibility of Spoofing**: There is currently no protection against spoofing attempts using photos or videos;
 * **Desktop only**: Currently, the application's user interface is designed to be user-friendly and functional only on desktop devices;
 * **Local host only**:  Currently, the application is not intended to run in a server environment due to potential security risks.
 While it is theoretically possible, it is not recommended, as potential threats have not been thoroughly evaluated.

+## :paperclip: License
+This project is released under the MIT License.